 Cleveland Cavaliers' Blueprint to Upsetting Warriors in 2018 NBA Finals

-For the first time in major professional sports history, two teams will meet each other for the championship for the fourth consecutive year.
+For the first time in major professional sports history, two teams will meet each other in the championship round for the fourth consecutive year.

-The Golden State Warriors and Cleveland Cavaliers will kick off their fourth straight NBA Finals on Thursday from Oracle Arena, marking the fourth time the W's have held home-court advantage.
+The Golden State Warriors and Cleveland Cavaliers will kick off their fourth straight NBA Finals on Thursday from Oracle Arena, marking the fourth time the Dubs have held home-court advantage.

 Like 2015, when it was without Kevin Love and lost Kyrie Irving to a knee injury in Game 1, Cleveland will be in a severe underdog role.
 Love missed Game 7 of the Eastern Conference Finals against the Boston Celtics with a concussion and isn't sure whether he will return in time for Game 1.
-With no Irving this series for the first time, LeBron James will be fighting his biggest challenge against a Warriors team that had four representatives at the All-Star Game this year.
+With no Irving in this series for the first time, LeBron James will be fighting his biggest challenge against a Warriors team that had four representatives at the All-Star Game this year.

 There is still some hope, however.

-Golden State has appeared mortal at times this postseason after going a perfect 12-0 on their way to the Finals a year ago.
-This spring, they dropped five contests in the first three rounds, including three to the Houston Rockets in the Western Conference Finals.
+Golden State has appeared mortal at times this postseason after going a perfect 12-0 on its way to the Finals a year ago.
+This spring, the Warriors dropped five contests in the first three rounds, including three to the Houston Rockets in the Western Conference Finals.
 Veteran forward and 2015 Finals MVP Andre Iguodala will miss at least Game 1 with a leg contusion, and Stephen Curry missed the first six games of the postseason with an MCL injury.

 The Cavs still have four major pieces from their 2016 championship team and a number of other veterans with playoff experience.
 With James enjoying perhaps his finest postseason ever, don't count out Cleveland just yet.